madisonpdx/lesson-07/README.md

 var myDate = new Date(2013, 10, 1);
 ```

-I've only coded the web service to respond with dates in November and December so far, so stay within those two months.
+The web service can only handle dates in this school year.
+You will get an error if you try to request other dates.